Postcolonial Studies MA

 Course overview

-Postcolonial studies is an intellectually dynamic and politically urgent field.
-It takes the pulse of contemporary societies and cultures in the context of an increasingly interconnected yet deeply complex world.
+Postcolonial Studies is an intellectually dynamic and politically urgent field.
+It takes the pulse of contemporary societies and cultures in the context of an increasingly interconnected yet complex world.

-The scope and scale of our academic expertise will help you to examine postcolonial societies and cultures from a broad range of perspectives.
-This flexibility will give you many opportunities to pursue your personal interests, while an independent research project will enable you to explore a topic of your choice in even greater depth.
+The scope and scale of our academic expertise will help you to examine postcolonial societies and cultures from diverse intellectual perspectives.
+This flexibility will give you many opportunities to pursue your personal interests across the optional modules on the course, while an independent research project will enable you to explore a topic of your choice in even greater depth.

 Specialist resources